Charles Schwab Foundation Scholarship Program

 - • A current, complete transcript of grades must be uploaded with your application.
 Grade reports are not accepted.
 Transcripts must display student name, school name, grades and credit hours for each course and term in which each course was taken

 Selection of Recipients

-All applicants will be notified in mid-March.
+All applicants will be notified in early April.
 Not all applicants to the program will be selected as recipients.
 Students may reapply to the program each year they meet eligibility requirements.

 Payment of Scholarships